Grigor99/elasticTest/README.md

-# elasticTest
+#1 elasticTest
-logs to elastic
+2logs to elastic
-in comment some builders and calc which is available in drive too also config logs configs etc...
+3in comment some builders and calc which is available in drive too also config 4logs configs etc...